 Volcano analysis can reveal unexpected drug sensitivity markers.
 We have found several by applying our own kinase reference inhibitor set, as described by Uitdehaag et al. (2019).
 The case study ‘CDK4/6 inhibitors’ provides an illustration of the gene mutation analysis.

-As an example, Oncolines™ tissue-type analysis has revealed that the CDK4/6 inhibitor ribociclib (Kisqali®) potently inhibits proliferation of cell lines of neuroblastoma origin.
+As an example, Oncolines® tissue-type analysis has revealed that the CDK4/6 inhibitor ribociclib (Kisqali®) potently inhibits proliferation of cell lines of neuroblastoma origin.
 This finding supports ongoing clinical studies (Geoerger et al., 2017).

-Comparative analysis is used to find the target of your compound.
-Or, to confirm the targeting.
+Comparative analysis is used to find or confirm the target of your compound.
 Your compound may be the result of a unique scaffold or may have emerged from phenotypical screens, in which case the biochemical target can be speculative.
 The intention to repurpose drugs may also trigger the need for target finding or confirmation.
 Clustering analysis of a broad range of anti-cancer therapeutics will determine if your compound falls within a target group.